ThomasLaPiana/rox/README.md

 The subcommands and their help messages are automatically populated at runtime from the `name` and `description` of each `task`.

+See [gameslog](https://github.com/ThomasLaPiana/gameslog-rs) for an example of usage in a real project.

 ## Table of Contents

 - [Installation](#installation)